TimonPost/quinn/docs/book/src/quinn/data-transfer.md

 You can open multiple streams between two peers, this is also called multiplexing.

 Stream multiplexing can have a significant positive effect on application performance if the resources allocated to streams are properly prioritized.
-Currently it is used in a protocol like HTTP/2, but unlike HTTP multiplexing, QUIC does not automatically multiplexing data.
+Currently multiplexing it is used in a protocol like HTTP/2, but unlike HTTP multiplexing, QUIC does not automatically multiplex.
 This is an advantage because the user gets full control over the multiplexing.
-In addition, QUIC is not limited to one kind of stream but can open both bidirectional and unidirectional streams.
+Another difference compared to a TCP stream is that QUIC is not limited to one kind of stream but can open both bidirectional and unidirectional streams.

 ## Stream Types